 Time to Hire

-We support time to hire as a measure because it affects the employee experience.
+We support hiring time as a measure because it affects the employee experience.
 If you are slower than your competitors, you can lose out on top talent.
-We recommend using it as a factor in measuring the candidate experience as well.
+We recommend using it as a factor in measuring the candidate's experience as well.

 Hiring Manager Satisfaction